hashicorp/terraform-provider-awscc/docs/resources/autoscaling_launch_configuration.md

 - `associate_public_ip_address` (Boolean) For Auto Scaling groups that are running in a virtual private cloud (VPC), specifies whether to assign a public IP address to the group's instances.
 - `block_device_mappings` (Attributes Set) Specifies how block devices are exposed to the instance.
 You can specify virtual devices and EBS volumes. (see [below for nested schema](#nestedatt--block_device_mappings))
 - `classic_link_vpc_id` (String) The ID of a ClassicLink-enabled VPC to link your EC2-Classic instances to.
-- `classic_link_vpc_security_groups` (List of Dynamic) The IDs of one or more security groups for the VPC that you specified in the ClassicLinkVPCId property.
+- `classic_link_vpc_security_groups` (List of String) The IDs of one or more security groups for the VPC that you specified in the ClassicLinkVPCId property.
 - `ebs_optimized` (Boolean) Specifies whether the launch configuration is optimized for EBS I/O (true) or not (false).
 - `iam_instance_profile` (String) Provides the name or the Amazon Resource Name (ARN) of the instance profile associated with the IAM role for the instance.
 The instance profile contains the IAM role.
 - `instance_id` (String) The ID of the Amazon EC2 instance you want to use to create the launch configuration.